khiguera/cppcheckTutorial/README.md

 $
 ```
 ####But didn't you say it checked array bounds?
-Yes, it does check array bounds ,but not if its index is passed in through an argument.
+Yes, it does check array bounds, but not if its index is passed in through an argument.
 Currently, cppcheck does not check functions with respect of the parameter.
 Cppcheck checks the body of the code but does not evaluate the whole function with the argument included.
 Thus, it does not give us a message about it being out of bounds.
 Remember, one of the goals of cppcheck is to have little to no false positives.
 This is an example where cppcheck fails where other static debugger succeed.